 Advocate of the month program

-Referral program examples and incentives
+Referral program incentive examples

 Morning Brew is a free newsletter that’s made to reach young professionals.
-Their key phrase, “Share the Brew” is used in their referral campaign, encouraging current subscribers to get their friends and co-workers to sign up.
+Their key phrase, “Share the Brew” is used in their referral campaign, encouraging current subscribers to get their friends and coworkers to sign up.